rdlauer/articles/nativescript/securing-app/whitepaper.md

 	    </trust-anchors>
 	</base-config>

-So Rule #1 with securing data in transit, the simplest rule of them all, is to make sure that literally every remote call you make (I don't care if it's to an image or a remote endpoint) is performed with the TLS protocol.
+Rule #1 with securing data in transit, the simplest rule of them all, is to make sure that literally every remote call you make (if it's to an image or a remote endpoint) is performed over TLS.

 ### Preventing Man-in-the-Middle Attacks